momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 However, the support of extended CONNECT does not necessarily indicate support for WebSockets over that HTTP connection.
 Other protocols such as {{?WEBTRANSPORT=I-D.draft-ietf-webtrans-overview}} also use extended CONNECT and send SETTINGS_ENABLE_CONNECT_PROTOCOL settings parameters as well.

-Suppose the server supports extended CONNECT but not bootstrapping WebSockets over that HTTP connection.
+Suppose the server supports Extended CONNECT and has a wss::// URL, but does not support bootstrapping WebSockets over this HTTP connection.
-In this case, the client sending a WebSocket handshake request will result in a response of 501 (Not Implemented) status code (Section 15.6.2 of {{HTTP}}), and the client would need to fall back to trying the WebSocket handshake over HTTP/1.
+In this case, a client trying to initiate a WebSocket handshake using Extended CONNECT will fail, and the client would need to fall back to trying the WebSocket handshake over HTTP/1.

 This is why a SETTINGS_ENABLE_WEBSOCKETS settings parameter is needed.